K-Sato1995/blog/content/created-myblog-with-svelte/index.md

 Sveltekit internally uses [Vite](https://vitejs.dev/) as its build tool.

-This surely provided the `faster and leaner` experince they promised.
+This surely provided the `faster and leaner` experince It promised.
 The `HMR` was absolutely instantaneous.

 ## Hosting

-I also tried [[vercel](https://vercel.com/) to host this blog.
-Hosting was extremely simple and easy.
+I also tried [vercel](https://vercel.com/) to host this blog.
+Hosting the site was extremely simple and easy.
 Setting the custom domain also was easy.
 Probably the best hosting service I've used so far.

 ## Other stuff